Macbucheron1/Flake-Template/templates/c-dev/DEV.md

 > [!WARNING]
 > The goal here is to setup the linting correctly in VS-Code.
-> Make sur you have the clangd extension.
+> Make sure you have the clangd extension.

 1. Place yourself at the `flake.nix` level
 2. Use `nix develop` to open a nix shell